danse/rotterdam/cyborg manifesto.md

 of otherness, difference, and specificity.
 This postmodernist identity is fully political, whatever might be said abut other possible postmodernisms.
-Sandoval\'s oppositional consciousness is about contradic-

-156

-tory locations and heterochronic calendars, not about relativisms and pluralisms.
+Sandoval\'s oppositional consciousness is about contradictory locations and heterochronic calendars, not about relativisms and pluralisms.